fatiando/community/README.md

   archives and publications
 * [Maintainers Guide](MAINTENANCE.md): procedures for maintenance tasks like handling pull requests, making releases, etc.
+* [Governance Structure](GOVERNANCE.md): how the project is organized and managed by our community, the various roles we occupy, and how to participate in project governance.

 Please feel free to use these files for your own projects.
 **If you make any changes that aren't specific to your project,